 By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

-Without a doubt, 2020 has been a pretty stressful year.
+Without a doubt, these last few years have been pretty stressful.
 Now that the holidays are upon us, we deserve the chance to relax, unwind, and enjoy this magical season with our closest loved ones—and for nearly 85 million families in the US, that includes one or more beloved pet.

 Unfortunately, this time of year, common holiday décor like Christmas trees, mistletoe, ornaments, and even holiday foods can pose a threat to our animals.
 Nothing puts a damper on good times quite like having to rush your dog or cat to the vet or hospital due to a holiday-related mishap.